pdx-cs-rust-embedded/ili9341-rs/README.md

 > A platform agnostic driver to interface with the ILI9341 (and ILI9340C) TFT
 > LCD display

+## This fork

+This is my (Bart Massey) fork of Yuri Iozzelli's ILI9341 display chip driver.
+I made some changes to make this work with the `microbit-v2` crate and some generalizations for the display I had.
+Thanks to Yuri for making this.

+The rest of this README is Yuri's.

 ## What works

 - Putting pixels on the screen